 A HRB Host Institution is a research performing organisation that is approved by the HRB for the purpose of receiving and administering HRB grant funding and is responsible for compliance with all general and specific terms and conditions of awards.
 HRB Host Institution status is a requirement to submit an application under all HRB award schemes.
 The Host Institution for the award is normally that of the Lead Applicant based in Ireland but it may be another organisation/institution designated by the research team, where it is clearly justified.
 In order to be eligible to apply for funding, an Institution must be an approved HRB Host Institution no later than two calendar months before the closing date of a call.
-A list of currently approved HRB Host Institutions and information on the application process for research performing organisations to be approved as HRB Host Institutions can be found on the HRB website.
+A list of currently approved HRB Host Institutions and information on the application process for research performing organisations to be approved as HRB Host Institutions can be found on the HRB website4.

-Host Institution Letters of Support must be provided for (1) all Lead Applicants in a contract position and (2) Co-Applicants in a contract position who are seeking their own salary.
-These must be emailed to eujointprogrammes@hrb.ie before the proposal submission deadline so that HRB staff can confirm eligibility.
-The formal letter on headed notepaper, dated and signed by the Head of School/Research Centre/Hospital must include the following information; [Host Institution - insert name] which is the host institution of [applicant - insert name] confirms that [applicant - insert name]: (i) holds an employment contract which extends until [insert date] or will be recognized by the host institution upon receipt of the HRB [scheme] award as a contract researcher; (ii) has an independent office and research space/facilities for which they is fully responsible for at least the duration of the award, and (iii) has the capability and authority to mentor and supervise the research team.
-Electronic signatures are acceptable for letters that are uploaded on the HRB GEMS system.
+Host Institution Letters of Support must be provided for (1) all Lead Applicants in a contract position and (2) Adjunct Professors not directly employed by the HI.
+These must be emailed to eujointprogrammes@hrb.ie before the proposal submission deadline.
+The formal letter on headed notepaper, dated and signed by the Head of School/Research Centre/Hospital must include the following information;

+- Case (1): [Host Institution insert name] which is the host institution of [applicant insert name] confirms that [applicant insert name]: (i) holds an employment contract which extends until [insert date] or will be recognized by the host institution upon receipt of the HRB [scheme] award as a contract researcher; (ii) has an independent office and research space/facilities for which they are fully responsible for at least the duration of the award, and (iii) has the capability and authority to mentor and supervise the research team. - Case (2): [Host Institution insert name] confirms that [applicant insert name] has the authority and resources allocated to hold and manage a grant under their Adjunct status for at least the duration of the award.